What Is an Electronic Document Management System (EDMS)?

 Assess business needs

 First, determine what your business requires from an EDMS.
-Consider how many documents you handle regularly and whether industry regulations like HIPAA or GDPR must be met.
+Consider how many documents you handle regularly and if industry regulations like HIPAA or GDPR need to be adhered to.

-Next, evaluate whether employees need remote access and whether the system must support collaborative work among team members.
-Additionally, check if the EDMS can integrate smoothly with other software, such as CRM or ERP systems.
+From there, evaluate whether employees need remote access and whether the system must support collaborative work among team members.
+Additionally, check if the EDMS can integrate smoothly with other software that your business is already using.

 Security